zoftrix/dynazof/README.md

 ### Alerts

-Use alerts in SigNoz to get notified when anything unusual happens in your application.
+Use alerts in DynaZOF to get notified when anything unusual happens in your application.
 You can set alerts on any type of telemetry signal (logs, metrics, traces), create thresholds and set up a notification channel to get notified.
 Advanced features like alert history and anomaly detection can help you create smarter alerts.

-Alerts in SigNoz help you identify issues proactively so that you can address them before they reach your customers.
+Alerts in DynaZOF help you identify issues proactively so that you can address them before they reach your customers.

 Read [more](https://signoz.io/alerts-management/).